 “Can I help you with a quote today?
 Or perhaps I could tell you a bit about what kinds of insurance we offer?”

 From there, the lead is engaged and will receive instant responses to their research queries - even in the middle of the night on Christmas Eve.

 3. Use your Facebook page for quoting & claims

-Conversational AI integrates with your website and messaging apps like Facebook Messenger.
-That means, people can speak with your engine right from your Facebook page.
-Before, they would have to wait for a person to answer them through Messenger, or find your website url on your Facebook page, and then find the information they need on your website before finding the Contact page.
+A digital insurance broker integrates with your website and messaging apps like Facebook Messenger.
+That means, people can speak with your digital broker right from your Facebook page.
+Before, they would have to wait for a person to answer them through Messenger, or find your website url on your Facebook page, and then find the information they need on your website before finding the contact page.